posted August 23, 2021

 - 2 teaspoons black pepper

-- 3/4 cup heavy cream divided use
+- ½ cup heavy cream

-Preheat your grill to 400 degrees.
+- Smoke the tomatoes.
 Place the quartered tomatoes on a large baking sheet and drizzle with 1 Tablespoon of the olive oil.
 Set the baking sheet on the grill grates, close the lid, and roast for 30 minutes.

+- Add the tomatoes.
 Slowly transfer the roasted tomatoes from the baking sheet into the soup pot, cover with the lid and simmer for 20 minutes.

+- Puree and finish cooking.
 Carefully ladle the soup mixture into a blender and puree in batches until all of the soup is pureed.
 Pour the blended soup through a strainer to remove any leftover chunks or pulp.
 Return the soup to the pot and stir in 1/2 cup of the heavy cream.
 Heat to desired temperature for serving.

+- Serve.
 Serve the warm soup with a spoonful of the basil cream floating on top and toasted bread or grilled cheese sandwiches.

 Join the Grill Squad